Serious Injuries from Motor Vehicle Accidents

-Being in a car accident can be a traumatic and painful experience.
-Even minor fender benders can leave you with injuries that nag you for weeks or months afterwards.
+Being injured in a motor vehicle accident can be a traumatic and painful experience.
+Even minor fender-benders can leave you with a medical condition that requires a long recovery.

 In Australia, many car crashes occur daily, causing minor injuries and property damage.
-However, collisions sometimes cause severe and catastrophic injuries, requiring extensive medical care, medical expenses, and lifestyle adjustments.
+However, there can also be severe cases that involve limb loss or require surgical correction and extensive medical care.

-Even with the security features of modern cars, the speed and force of a traffic accident are too great for the human body to handle.
-During a collision, the head, neck, and spine are frequently at risk of harm.
+Even with modern vehicles’ security features, the speed and force of a traffic crash are too great for the human body to withstand.
 Hence, common car accident injuries in Australia feature the following:

 #1: Whiplash Injuries

-Whiplash is a common neck injury that typically results from the abrupt jerking motion of the head.
+Whiplash is a common neck injury that typically results from a sudden impact, such as a vehicle hitting you.
 It is often experienced during motor vehicle accidents and is a frequent cause of personal injury claims.
-According to the BMC Musculoskeletal Disorders Journal, the annual incidence of whiplash injuries is 106 per 100,000 and accounts for 75% of all survivable automobile accidents.
+According to the BMCMusculoskeletal Disorders Journal, the annual incidence of whiplash is 106 per 100,000 and accounts for 75% of all survivable automobile accidents.

-This type of car accident injury often occurs in rear-end collisions when the car behind you slams into the back of your motor vehicle, jerking your head forward.
+This type of car injury often occurs in rear-end collisions when the vehicle behind you slams into the back of your motor vehicle, jerking your head and upper back forward.
 It can also happen when you hit something in front (as in head-on collisions) or have to push your brakes abnormally hard, swinging your head and neck back and forth.

-This sudden stop strains your neck muscles and tendons, leading to symptoms like neck pain, stiffness, headaches, and occasional blurred vision.
-Notably, following the accident, these symptoms may not become apparent until a few days, or sometimes even longer.
+This sudden stop strains your upper back muscles and tendons, leading to symptoms like neck pain, stiffness, headaches, and occasional blurred vision.
+Notably, following the accident, these symptoms may not become apparent until a few days or even longer.

 While whiplash injuries often heal over time, some injured people might experience prolonged discomfort, chronic pain, or restricted neck movements.